 She has involvement with groups and committees at both a local and national level to ensure that the health rights of children and young people are being considered.
 These include the Scottish Patient Safety Programme, the Children and Young People Improvement Collaborative, NHS Tayside Complex Needs Network, Transformation of Health Visiting and School Nursing Board, Dundee Voluntary Action, Angus Voluntary Action, and Perth & Kinross Association of Voluntary Service.
 Health rights information and workshops are also delivered to groups of parents and children and young people themselves.

-Deborah delivers talks to groups and professionals on the needs of sick children and their families.
+Michelle delivers talks to groups and professionals on the needs of sick children and their families.
 Information about our work is shared with Education Staff, Health Visiting Teams in Tayside and a wide range of information leaflets are provided for Ninewells Hospital and Perth Royal Infirmary.
 She is also involved in reviewing NHS Tayside patient information leaflets and Health Improvement Project work.

-Deborah attends library Baby Bookbug Sessions to share information with parents and carers about the work of the organisation and to ensure new parents are aware of how to access appropriate health support for their babies and themselves.
+Michelle attends library Baby Bookbug Sessions to share information with parents and carers about the work of the organisation and to ensure new parents are aware of how to access appropriate health support for their babies and themselves.
 Information leaflets and children’s health rights posters are provided for libraries.

-Deborah works with local nurseries, playgroups and family groups to deliver Hospital Play Box Workshops, where children have the opportunity to learn about visiting the doctor or hospital, through play opportunities using a wide range of age appropriate play resources.
+Michelle works with local nurseries, playgroups and family groups to deliver Hospital Play Box Workshops, where children have the opportunity to learn about visiting the doctor or hospital, through play opportunities using a wide range of age appropriate play resources.
 The children are encouraged to explore the resources and dress up as doctors, nurses and surgeons.
 A range of healthcare books is used to engage the children in discussion.